YelenaMerzlyakova/ChoiceIDE/README.md

 ETA: 11'o clock

 # Exercises
-Search for different IDE's online
+1.Search for different IDE's online
-Think about the pros and cons of your chosen IDE and prepare a readme.md Push that readme.md to a new repository, call it IDE-research Make sure the repository is public (*)
+2.Think about the pros and cons of your chosen IDE and prepare a readme.md Push that readme.md to a new repository, call it IDE-research Make sure the repository is public (*)
 Make sure the readme has at least: